-Kutcher alleged that “many” health professionals are “pathologizing normal life” by failing to recognize that it’s healthy for young people to experience and report negative emotions.
+Kutcher alleged that “many” health professionals are “pathologising normal life” by failing to recognise that it’s healthy for young people to experience and report negative emotions.

 He’s right, of course, that self-reported symptoms do not, in themselves, demonstrate the incidence of illness.
 People sometimes misleadingly (but innocently) use clinical terms to describe negative feelings.